alberlab/igm/README.md

 Installation on linux
 ---------------------
 -   Many of the alabtools and IGM dependencies can be installed with a few commands if you are using conda (https://www.anaconda.com/distribution/)

+    Please note, we are running conda versions back from 2019.
+More recent versions might cause compatibility issues.
     ```
     # optional - create a new environment for igm
     conda create -n igm python=3.6